SiFli SDK RF Test Guide

 • rt_device_close(dev)

-The transmit APIs (your product’s own xxx_uart_send) must include a NULL check after release, otherwise subsequent event reporting will trigger a null-pointer dereference.
+Your send-side APIs (the product’s own xxx_uart_send) must include a NULL check after release; otherwise later event reporting will trigger a null-pointer dereference.

 The hook point depends on your product’s command system: